WillShirley1208/will/source/_posts/c++ learn.md

 - Prefer using the member initializer list to initialize your members over assigning values in the body of the constructor.

+- If you want your class to be able to be evaluated at compile-time, make your member functions and constructor constexpr.

+- A non-const member function can modify members of non-const objects.

+- A constexpr member function can be called in either runtime contexts or compile-time contexts.

+- All non-static member functions have a `this` const pointer that holds the address of the implicit object.

 # tool

 ## vscode